 In addition, Louisa and Rachel Gourley have contributed to the latest edition of Blackstone Police Manuals – General Police Duties 2022, by drafting questions for the following chapters: ‘Complaints and Misconduct’ and ‘Unsatisfactory Performance.’

 Louisa contributes to Chambers’ blogs, including the UK Inquest Law Blog, a recent blog post includes:

 Louisa adopts and adheres to the provisions of her privacy notice which can be accessed here.

-For further details of Louisa’s practice please contact a member of the clerking or client service team.
+For further details of Louisa’s practice please contact a member of the clerking or Client Care team.

 Bar Council Membership No: 71983